EDX-IL/Work_Day_Scheduler/README.md

 - [Date Prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) - This helped me to format the date natively in javascript rather than using a library.
 - [Template Literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) - Very useful concept when working with strings which is the case with data-id set with an index.
-- [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) - Useful reference document on how save and retrieve to localstorage
+- [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) - Useful reference document on how save and retrieve to local storage.
+- [JQuery Event Object](https://api.jquery.com/category/events/event-object/) - Use resource to know to how query the event data that was passed when a button was clicked.

 ## Author